 However, hygge really is something we can practice all throughout the year, summer being no exception.
 It’s a great way to practice self-care, look after yourself and reduce stress levels so it’s well worth doing.

-Here’s how to practice hygge in the summer months.
+Here’s how to practice hygge and improve your health at the same time in the summer months.